Brand Name: Apoquel

 Diseases causing itchy skin abound in dogs.
 Rashes, hot spots, smelly yeast infections, seemingly endless chewing and scratching all contribute to reduced life quality for dogs as well as a barrier to the human-animal bond when people are reluctant to snuggle a stinky, itchy pet.
 Assorted shampoos, steroid-based sprays and ointments, injections and more have been available for decades.
 The JAK (Janus Kinase) inhibitors represent a new way to address itching.

 Most people are not familiar with the term cytokine.
 A cytokine is a chemical released by a cell to message another cell.
 The message can be stimulatory or inhibitory and one cell releases a cytokine message may communicate its command to many other cells.
 Some cytokines act to stimulate the Janus Kinase enzymes, of which there are several.
 Janus Kinase-1 and Janus Kinase-3 trigger production of cytokines involved in inflammation and the perception of itch (at least in dogs).
-JAK inhibitors have use in human medicine as well for other chronic inflammatory situations.
+JAK inhibitors have been found useful in several inflammatory conditions and have applications beyond simply itch control in allergy.
+New uses in skin disease are constantly being discovered.

 How this Medication Is Used